iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mend.android.telemedicine___3.04/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.mend.android.telemedicine 1 reviews"/>
 </p>

+> So far all I can say is that in my estimation technology can be a real turn off. 📴<br> :date: __2021-05-26 02:18:01__

 > Passed all the connection test, but I couldn't log in.
 Error "needs a stable connection".
 I'm using a private wifi, even tried cellular data.
 Gave permissions, closed background apps, same issue.
 Not user friendly at all<br> :date: __2021-04-02 14:53:00__

 > It gives general problem statements and the techs can't help.
 VERY UNRELIABLE SYSTEM.<br> :date: __2021-01-22 18:44:48__